-Driving with a suspended license in Florida is a serious offense that extends far beyond a moving violation.
+Driving with a suspended license in Florida is a serious criminal offense that extends far beyond a moving violation or traffic tickets.

 CAUSES FOR SUSPENSION